Federal Work-Study (FWS)

-- Information regarding Fall 2020 FWS will be emailed to FWS supervisors and students who received FWS offers for the 2020-2021 academic year via their official CCNY email addresses in a few weeks.
+- Information regarding Fall 2023 FWS is emailed to FWS supervisors and students who received FWS offers for the 2023-2024 academic year via their official CCNY email addresses.

 - Full time CCNY-CUNY staff who are interested in becoming FWS supervisors can send an email to email@example.com .

 - Apply for FWS positions online at: CCNY Student Employment

 - Questions regarding FWS can be sent to firstname.lastname@example.org .
 Be sure to include your full name and EMPLID.

 Students are required to pay the (FICA) FICA tax of 7.65% on FWS earnings under any of the following conditions:

 - during the summer if the student is enrolled for less than 6 credits

 - if the student works at an off-campus job site.

 The required FWS tax forms and instructions are available to download and print via the CCNY Student Employment website: https://ccny.studentemployment.ngwebsolutions.com

 - Graduates: $18.00 per hour